 6. Restaurant and Food Critic

-Some see this as just another form of internet trolling, whereas others see it as a great way to hone their photography and writing skills whilst enhancing their eating out experiences.
-If you think being an amateur food critic is going to help you bag a job being paid to eat you’re probably kidding yourself but you should at least check out this letter from renowned British food critic Jay Rayner.
+Some see this as just another form of internet trolling, whereas others see it as a great way to hone their photography and writing skills while enhancing their eating out experiences.
+If you think being an amateur food critic is going to help you bag a job being paid to eat, you’re probably kidding yourself, but you should at least check out this letter from renowned British food critic Jay Rayner.